georgex1/dmi-node-challenge/README.md

 ## Weather Challenge

-With the follow rest api we can check if the temperature is greater or lesser of 15 celcius degrees in Rio Cuarto, Argentina
+With the follow rest api we can check if the temperature is greater or lesser of 15 celsius degrees in Rio Cuarto, Argentina

 The service name is /check_temperature